Francessco121/dino-recomp/README.md

 * Radeon HD 7750 (the one from 2012, not to be confused with the RX 7000 series) and newer
 * Intel HD 510 (Skylake)

-A CPU supporting the AVX instruction set is also required (Intel Core 2000 series or AMD Bulldozer and newer).
+A CPU supporting the SSE4.1 instruction set is also required (Intel Core 2 Penryn series or AMD Bulldozer and newer).

 If you have issues with crashes on startup, make sure your graphics drivers are fully up to date.